 For postal/zip codes, validation is determined by the country being targeted and whether or not the field will allow for whitespace:

-You can customize the appearance and placement of many components, including the size of the textfield, what information it displays to your supporter, and where it should display on the tool form:
+Every component has its own unique Display settings that allow you to customize its appearance and placement, including the size of the textfield, what information it displays to your supporters, whether it is hidden or visible to supporters, and where it should display on the tool form:

 Don't forgot to hit that friendly blue Save Component button at the bottom of the page after you've made changes!